benjamincrozat/content/posts/openai-api-php.md

 ## How to use the OpenAI API PHP wrapper (openai-php/client)

 The best way to learn is to build.
-Let's get started by setting up the package and by performing a basic request.
+Let's get started by setting up the PHP package and by performing a basic request.

 We will focus on the `gpt-3.5-turbo` model.
 It's cheap, fast and this is the same model that powers ChatGPT for non-premium users.
 That being said, feel free to use `gpt-4` if you need GPT to be smarter.